gitqinhub/oss-rundown/README.md

 can set up Brew.
 On Windows, Cygwin and the new Windows 10 Ubuntu environment both work, although to varying degrees of success;
 ultimately if you're looking for the least painful experience, it's best that you start with Linux.

+**Cygwin has several known issues regarding installations and packages so its best to avoid it, if you really want Windows then the new Win10 is the best choice**

 ### Linux Distros
 There's a multitude of Linux distributions out there, all with varying pros and cons, but ultimately there's only a couple you should realistically be looking at if you're getting serious about a good Linux distribution.
 Here are a couple off the top of my head, in no particular order: